 Dance Film in Progress

-Another joint project with Christine and Melissa Hands, this dance film is seeking to find the choreographic voice of two dancing sisters, one who dances on a seat and one who dances on her feet.
+Another joint project with Christine and Melissa Hands, this dance film is seeking to find the choreographic voice of two dancing sisters.

 Some Resources for Dance Teachers:

 Making an Entrance by Adam Benjamin (co-founder of Candoco)